 We were boarding the “World’s Best New Cruise Ship,” according to CNN, also hailed by Cruise Critic as the “Best New Ocean Ship.”
 Naturally we were curious.
 What’s so special about the Viking Star cruise ship to merit such high praise?
 The all-veranda staterooms?
 The TED talks?
 The spa’s snow grotto?

 Viking Star review – a revolutionary new ship

 Viking Cruises’ chairman, Torstein Hagen, wanted to redefine ocean cruising with the 930-passenger Viking Star.

-Unveiled in 2015, it’s the first ship for Viking Ocean Cruises, the new ocean-based brand which Hagen introduced to complement Viking River Cruises and its 60+ river ships.
+Unveiled in 2015, it’s the first ship for Viking Ocean Cruises – the new ocean-based brand that Hagen introduced to complement Viking River Cruises and its 60+ river ships.

-Purpose-built for destination-focused itineraries, it offers a long list of freebies that usually aren’t offered on similarly-priced, ocean-going cruises – like complimentary shore excursions, unlimited WiFi and complimentary wine or beer with lunch and dinner.
-(A nice glass solved a lot of problems when one of us had a meltdown before embarking!)
+Purpose-built for destination-focused itineraries, they offer a long list of free inclusions that usually aren’t offered on similarly-priced, ocean-going cruises – like complimentary shore excursions, unlimited WiFi and complimentary wine or beer with lunch and dinner.

 Sun-filled, Scandinavian design

-Naturally, Hagen’s Norwegian heritage is evident throughout the ship.
-Take the Scandinavian design.
+Naturally, Hagen’s Norwegian heritage is evident throughout the ships.
+Take the Scandinavian design of the Viking Star.

-The inside is so bathed in natural light, you almost need to put your Ray-Bans on!
+The inside is so bathed in natural light, you almost need to put Ray-Bans on!